 Property certificates form part of the legal searches that solicitors have to undertake on behalf of their clients who are buying or selling property.
 A standard application form, adopted province wide, is sent to the local authority where the property is located and the Council answers 24 standard questions, agreed between the Law Society, The Council of Mortgage Lenders and the Northern Ireland Local Government Association.

-Property Certificates are administered by the Building Control service of Mid and East Antrim Council.
+Property Certificates are administered by Council's Building Control service.

 Once all replies have been received the answers are merged into a single official property certificate reply and returned to the requesting solicitors.